1.4 Scientific Investigations

 Hypothesis Testing

 Hypothesis testing is at the heart of the scientific method.
 How would Fleming test his hypothesis?
-He would gather relevant data as evidence. is any type of data that may be used to test a hypothesis. (singular, datum) are essentially just observations.
+He would gather relevant data as evidence.
+Evidence is any type of data that may be used to test a hypothesis.
+Data (singular, datum) are essentially just observations.
 The observations may be measurements in an experiment or just something the researcher notices.
 Testing a hypothesis then involves using the data to answer two basic questions:

 1. If my hypothesis is true, what would I expect to observe?